Our SLA 3D Printing Process Capabilities

 - A platform with holes in it, i.e., a perforated platform, is placed in the tank that was just filled up with the liquid polymer.

 - The most significant component of the machine that is responsible for the whole process is, of course, the ultraviolet laser.
 This laser is used to set the layers of the liquid substance upon each other.
-And solidify them into a strong and solid polymer.
+And solidify them into a solid polymer.